How to use the TreeGridView component

 The first parameter of the TreeGridViewColumn is the text to display in each column header.
 The second parameter is passed to the itemToText() property, which is a function that returns the text to display in a cell renderer.

-Items in the collection are not required to be simple object literals, like { item: "Bacon", dept: "Meat", price: "4.49" } in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+Items in the collection are not required to be anonymous structures, like { item: "Bacon", dept: "Meat", price: "4.49" } in the example above.
+Class instances are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 Selection